Cada integración de Cloud-to-cloud debe incluir un mecanismo para autenticar a los usuarios.

 - Verify that the

-matches the expected value. - Verify that the authorization code is valid and not expired, and that the client ID specified in the request matches the client ID associated with the authorization code.
+client_ididentifies the request origin as an authorized origin, and that theclient_secretmatches the expected value. - Verify that the authorization code is valid and not expired, and that the client ID specified in the request matches the client ID associated with the authorization code.

 - Confirm that the URL specified by the

-parameter is identical to the value used in the initial authorization request. - If you can't verify all of the above criteria, return an HTTP
+redirect_uriparameter is identical to the value used in the initial authorization request. - If you can't verify all of the above criteria, return an HTTP

 400 Bad Request error with

-as the body. - Otherwise, use the user ID from the authorization code to generate a refresh token and an access token.
+{"error": "invalid_grant"}as the body. - Otherwise, use the user ID from the authorization code to generate a refresh token and an access token.
 These tokens can be any string value, but they must uniquely represent the user and the client the token is for, and they must not be guessable.
 For access tokens, also record the expiration time of the token, which is typically an hour after you issue the token.
 Refresh tokens don't expire.

 - Return the following JSON object in the body of the HTTPS response: